sdcote/cdxlab/19-Docker/LabNotes.md

 In previous labs, we use a simple job to read a file in one format and write it out to another.
 We will use that same example here, only with the CDX docker image.

-If we reun he followin command like the above, we don't seem to get anything:
+If we run he following command like the above, we don't seem to get anything:
 ```shell
 $ docker run --rm -v `pwd`:/opt/cdx/cfg cdx Simple.json
 ```